Citymapper ties with Gett to launch shared taxi commuter route in London

 The same trip can also be done in just two Tube journeys: Either taking the Victoria Line & Bakerloo, or Victoria Line & Northern.
 So it’s not really that much of a faff to make this journey with existing London public transport options.
 (Also worth noting: Highbury has an overland train station too, with trains which can take you as far as Moorgate.)

-Plus, as Citymapper’s BB1 route lets people get on and off anywhere on the line portions of the journey will certainly be directly replicating existing public transport routes.
-(And London’s extensive TfL bus network offers various route options to serve portions of the route, including Angel to Farringdon, if not being completely ‘door-to-door’; i.e. you may need to walk a bit either end).
+And London’s extensive TfL bus network offers various route options to serve portions of the route, including Angel to Farringdon, if not being completely ‘door-to-door’; i.e. you may need to walk a bit either end.
+(Indeed, Citymapper’s own founder, Azmat Yusuf, has said of London’s bus network: “If you can figure out how to use the buses you can go anywhere.”)

 Of course there will always be some people for whom traveling by cab is the preferred option, especially if it’s made more affordable for them to do so.
 (Uber’s popularity in London attests to that — it claims some 3.5 million users in the city.)